 (a) Any termination or expiry of this Agreement will not prejudice any right of action or remedy which may have accrued to either Party prior to termination.

-(b) Notwithstanding anything in this Agreement, the University of Melbourne will not be liable to pay compensation for loss of prospective profits or other benefits that would or may have been conferred if this Agreement had not been terminated.
+(b) Notwithstanding anything in this Agreement, the University of Melbourne will not be liable to pay compensation for Loss of prospective profits or other benefits that would or may have been conferred if this Agreement had not been terminated.

 (c) No later than within thirty (30) days of the termination of this Agreement:

-The Sub-contractor must create and develop the Assets it was required to create and develop under this Agreement to the extent that such things have been created and developed by the Sub-contractor; and
+the Sub-contractor must deliver to the University of Melbourne any Deliverables that continue to create and develop the Assets it was required to create and develop under this Agreement to the extent that such things have been created and developed by the Sub-contractor as at the date of termination; and

-Each Party must return or take reasonable steps to procure that return of any property of the other party (including all of the other Party’s Confidential Information) to that other Party.
+each Party must return or take reasonable steps to procure that return of any property of the other party (including all of the other Party’s Confidential Information) to that other Party, except for one file copy that may be retained for the party’s records.

 17.6 Consequences of reduction in scope